This post has partner links that I may receive compensation for at no cost to you. Thank you!

 If you’re looking to experience life as locals do when you’re traveling, one good way to do that is by attending a sporting event.
 Whenever I’m traveling in the U.S., I try to visit new baseball stadiums.
 When I was in Australia, I attended a rugby match in Sydney.
-When I was in Munich, I figured it would be a great opportunity to see one of the best soccer teams in the world, Bayern Munich.
+When I was in Munich, I figured it would be a great opportunity to see one of the best soccer teams in the world.
+Attending a Bayern Munich match was an absolute must when I was in Germany.

 There was only one problem with that: Getting tickets to a Bayern Munich match can be very difficult.

-This difficulty stems from several causes: One, they’re damn good historically, having won 22 Bundesliga titles through 2014, including each of the past two seasons.
-Two, the current side features such popular world-class players as Mario Gotze, Robert Lewandowski, Thomas Muller, Manuel Neuer, and Arjen Robben.
+This difficulty stems from several causes: One, Bayern Munich is damn good historically, having won 27 Bundesliga titles through 2018, including each of the past six seasons.
+Two, the current side always features popular world-class players.
 Three, fan friendly policies in all of the Bundesliga mean that attending games is very cheap, so tickets are tougher to find.
 As a result, tickets for Bayern Munich’s entire season had already sold out before the first match was even played.

 Fortunately, there’s still a great option out there to buy Bayern Munich tickets at good prices.
 The team operates its own secondary market where fans can sell tickets to each other in a secure fashion with no markup aside from transaction fees.
 This was how I was able to buy a ticket with a great view only a week before the match (the fact that the match was also against newcomers SC Paderborn helped, but tickets are available for all matches on their marketplace)